-Cultural Heritage is a rapidly expanding area of research at synchrotrons.
+Cultural Heritage continues to be a rapidly expanding area of research at synchrotrons.
 Scientists are using Diamond’s non-destructive techniques to find answers to big questions in palaeontology, archaeology, art history and forensics.
 Ultimately, this work will advance our understanding of the past, to ensure our cultural heritage is better preserved for future generations.
-Tourism is one of the largest industries in the UK worth £80 billion to the economy every year.
+Tourism is one of the largest industries in the UK, currently growing at a faster annual rate than the oevrall UK economy and expected to continue to do so until 2025.
 Protection and preservation of its heritage is pivotal to the long-term performance of this sector.
 Diamond provides a platform for research into conservation of buildings, paintings and artefacts.

 To discuss possible cultural heritage experiments at Diamond, please contact the relevant beamline scientist or Andy Dent.

 Listen to Diamond staff and users talk about cultural heritage in the Diamond podcast

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Diamond Light Source Ltd

 Diamond Light Source® and the Diamond logo are registered trademarks of Diamond Light Source Ltd